DataWzard/my-reading-list/README.md

 * [x] ⚡ The God Particle - Michio Kaku
 * [x] 🌀 Hyperspace: A Scientific Odyssey Through Parallel Universes, Time Warps, and the Tenth Dimension - Michio Kaku
 * [x] 🪐 The Copernicus Complex - Caleb Scharf
+* [ ] ✨ The Little Book of Black Holes - Steven S. Gubser
 * [ ] 🌌 Black Holes The Key to Understanding The Universe - Brian Cox & Jeff Foreshaw
 * [ ] 🐈 Why does E=mc<sup>2</sup>? (and why should we care?) - Brian Cox & Jeff Foreshaw